-Sometimes disability insurance companies like American Fidelity do not pay benefits as they should.
+Unfortunately, disability insurance companies like American Fidelity do not always pay benefits as they should.
+Claims are often denied or terminated prematurely.
 That’s where the Ortiz Law Firm can be of legal assistance.
-The Ortiz Law Firm represents employees and individuals when their disability insurance claims have been wrongfully denied, delayed, or terminated.
+The Ortiz Law Firm represents employees and individuals when their disability insurance claims have been wrongfully denied or terminated.

 American Fidelity Long Term Disability Attorney

 As stated above, many individuals who file for long term disability benefits are shocked and dismayed with the hurdles placed in front of them by American Fidelity in filing the claim.
 American Fidelity requests more and more paperwork as part of the “proof of loss”.
 Just when you think you’ve filled out the last form, you are given yet another one to fill out.
 Your doctor may begin to get annoyed with American Fidelity’s phone calls to the doctor’s office and numerous requests for the doctor to also fill out paperwork.
 Then, after the claim is finally finished, American Fidelity denies the claim.

 A common tactic for disability insurance companies is to deny initial applications/claims by claiming the file was missing information or documentation.
 Policyholders call us very upset when they are denied the very benefits they thought would be there to protect them when they became unable to work due to an injury or illness.
 Many are upset or downright angry at American Fidelity for its delays and denials.
 That’s why it is important to have an experienced long-term disability attorney assist you in explaining to you the reasons for the insurance company’s denial, and what you can do to fight back and win your claim.